-A 25-year-old woman is seen in an urgent care clinic for severe genital itching.
-She is sexually active with men and reports having sex with a new partner approximately 2 weeks prior.
+A 27-year-old woman is seen in an urgent care clinic for severe genital itching.
+She is sexually active with men and reports having sex with a new male partner approximately 2 weeks prior.
 She describes diffuse itching in her pubic region but denies rash, vaginal discharge, or dysuria.
 A diagnosis of pubic lice is suspected based on clinical history.

 Which one of the following is the best method for making a diagnosis of pubic lice?